 Lastly, it may surprise you to learn, if you are in the United States, that the game you know as soccer is known as football in most of the world.

-There are a variety of reasons for this, but here is the main reason:
+There are a variety of reasons for this, and I look at this in much more detail in my article – Why America Calls it Soccer -but here is the main reason:

 Soccer is called soccer in the United States to differentiate it from the sport known as football in the US.
 When soccer began to grow in popularity, football had already established itself.
 So those responsible decided that soccer would be known as soccer and not football to avoid any confusion. [source]